rycolab/website/content/authors/florian/_index.md

 ---
 # Display name
-title: Alexandra Butoi
+title: Florian Schottmann

 # Username (this should match the folder name)
 authors:
-- alexandra
+- florian

 # Is this the primary user of the site?
 superuser: false